scrasmussen/tools/README.md

 ### Debugging

 We will use `gdb`, the GNU Project debugger.
-For a consise list of commands checkout a [cheatsheet](https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf) In the following code we use the short cuts `s` for `step` and `fin` for `finish`.
+For a concise list of commands checkout a [cheatsheet](https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf) In the following code we use the short cuts `s` for `step` and `fin` for `finish`.
 ```
 $ gcc -g example.c -o runMe.exe